Instawork/hyperview/docs/reference_option.md

 | ------------------------- | -------- |
 | **true** (default), false | No       |

-Controls whether Android is allowed to collapse this view for rendering optimizations.
-Setting `collapsable="false"` prevents Android from removing this element from the native view hierarchy.
-Has no effect on iOS.
-See the [React Native docs](https://reactnative.dev/docs/view#collapsable-android) for details.
+When this element is only used to lay out its children, it may be automatically removed from the native view hierarchy as an optimization.
+Setting `collapsable="false"` disables this optimization and ensures the element exists in the native view hierarchy.
+See the [React Native docs](https://reactnative.dev/docs/view#collapsable) for details.

 #### `collapsable-children`